During the 2012 Olympic Games in London, Brenton Rickard was part of Australia’s 4 x 100m medley swim team. The team won a bronze medal in the event.

 To analyse the results in accordance with the WADA Anti-Doping Code, scientific evidence is used to define the threshold limits for each prohibited substance in each matrix (blood, urine, saliva, etc.).
 This evidence helps to determine whether a positive result should be considered an intentional doping event.
 These threshold limits help testing laboratories to understand what ‘appropriate’ may mean.

 In addition, the testing laboratory must demonstrate the validity of its methods.
 It must show that its staff are able to competently perform the testing.
 This process of method validation and the presence of a competency framework further underscores the ability of a lab to deliver results that are fit for purpose.

 In the case of athletes, this means reporting results that show a level of prohibited substances in their system that demonstrates their performance is affected, either positively or negatively.

 Fitness for purpose

-Following the ISO/IEC 17025 Standard requirements, WADA and the testing laboratory should determine the fitness for purpose criteria for an analytical method to be used for detecting illegal or prohibited substances.
+The ISO/IEC 17025 Standard requires WADA and the testing laboratory to determine the fitness for purpose criteria for an analytical method to detect illegal or prohibited substances.
 This is a part of the contract review process.
 The analytical laboratory is then responsible to ensure its method’s performance characteristics.
 This is determined during method validation, in terms of accuracy, precision, specificity, limit of detection, limit of quantification, linearity, and working range meet these criteria.

 This matters because there are different penalties depending on whether the ingestion of a prohibited substance was intentional or not.
 This is the difference between stripping an athlete of previously won medals and banning their participation in competitions for at least four years, or a lesser penalty, say of a one year ban on the athlete’s participation in competition.